 Toasting pecans in a medium ceramic skillet.

-If you are preparing a smaller batch of pecans, using a medium or large skillet on the stove is an easy way to do it.
+If you are toasting a smaller batch of pecans, cooking them in a skillet is an easy way to do it.

-1. Add no more than 1 cup pecans to a large stainless steel or non-stick skillet over a medium heat.
-Spread out in a single layer.
+2. Add no more than 1 cup of pecans to the skillet in a single layer.

 A baking sheet with a layer of pecans showing how to toast pecans in the oven.